-Once candidates are excused from the holding room, the formal selection process has essentially been "placed on paused."
-The committee will meet two more times during convention.
-The first meeting will be on Wednesday.
-At this time the committee will discuss the interview process and will make recommendations for improvements.
-They will also review preliminary scores from Monday's interviews as needed.
-The final meeting of the committee will be on Thursday morning, where the slate of officers will be determined.
+Once candidates have completed all interviews and are excused from the holding room, the formal selection process has essentially been "placed on paused."
+The committee will meet two more times during the convention.

+The first meeting is when the committee will discuss the interview process and will make recommendations for improvements.
+They will also review preliminary scores from the interviews as needed.
+The final meeting of the committee will be when the slate of officers will be determined.

 Though the committee may not be in formal meetings, they will be watching the candidates' actions during convention.
 While this is not a formally "scored" area, the committee may decide to address any pertinent issues they see during convention when they meet again.